 is a relative canonical divisor.
 The divisors $K$ and $\hat K$ are linearly equivalent.
 By \cite[Lemma 3.39]{KollarMori:IntroMMP} we know that they are in fact equal.
 Thus

 for any $(y,p) \in \Vert(\DF') \setminus \Vert(\D)$, which concludes the case where $\DF = \tilde \DF$.

-For the case where $\DF$ is general, we remark that the functions $\omega_{X(\tilde \DF)} + \vartheta_{X} - \vartheta_{X(\tilde \DF)}$, $\omega_{X}$ coincide.
+For the case where $\DF$ is general, we remark that the functions $\omega_{X(\tilde \DF)} + \vartheta_{X} - \vartheta_{X(\tilde \DF)}$ and $\omega_{X}$ coincide.
 Indeed, they are linear on each Cayley cone of $\DF$ and they have the same values on the rays.
-Hence taking this into account we obtain Equation \eqref{e:vartheta-omega} in the general case, which concludes the proof of the proposition. \end{proof}
+Hence taking this into account we obtain Equation \eqref{e:vartheta-omega} in the general case, which concludes the proof. \end{proof}

 \begin{corollary} With the notations of Lemma~\ref{l:ideal-vert}, when $\ell \geq 1$, we have

 \end{corollary}

 \begin{proof} We proved in Lemma~\ref{l:ideal-vert} that